MicrosoftDocs/architecture-center/docs/hybrid/azure-files-private.md

 From Azure side,
 - If Azure-provided name resolution is used, Azure virtual network needs to link to provisioned private DNS zones.
-- If bring your own DNS server is used, the virtual network where your own DNS server deployed, needs to link to provisioned private DNS zones.
+- If "bring your own DNS server" is used, the virtual network where your own DNS server deployed, needs to link to provisioned private DNS zones.

 From on-premises side, all it needs is to map private domain name to private IP address,
 - This can be done through DNS forwarding to a DNS server deployed in Azure virtual network which is described in above architectural design.
-- Or, on-premises DNS server can setup zones for private domain \<region\>.privatelink.afs.azure.net and privatelink.file.core.windows.net, then register Azure files and Azure file sync private endpoint's IP addresses as DNS A records into respective DNS zones.
+- Or, on-premises DNS server can setup zones for private domain \<region\>.privatelink.afs.azure.net and privatelink.file.core.windows.net, register Azure files and Azure file sync private endpoint's IP addresses as DNS A records into respective DNS zones, so on-premises client can resolve private domain name directly from local on-premises DNS server.

 ### DFS
 When it comes to an on-premises file sharing solution, many administrators choose to use a distributed file system (DFS) rather than a traditional standalone file server, DFS allows administrators to consolidate file shares that may exist on multiple servers to appear as though they all live in the same location so that users can access them from a single point on the network.
 While move to cloud file share solution, traditional DFS-R deployment can be replaced by Azure File Sync deployment.
 For more information, please refer to [Migrate a DFS Replication (DFS-R) deployment to Azure File Sync][storage-sync-files-deployment-guide-dfs].